Almonds and Olivez

 The benefits of drinking tea include the boosting of the immune system like the constituents that can be found in Green tea, weight loss in oolong tea as well as cholesterol management and bone health as found in oolong, green and black teas.
 In addition, many other beneficial effects have been associated with tea consumption such as anti-aging and general skin health.

 While some persons may prefer to consume just one type of tea, it is best to consume a variety of teas to reap the essential benefits.
-In this article, we will discuss four (4) scientific benefits of teas as well as an awesome way in which you can store and organize your teas.
+In this article, we will discuss four (4) scientific benefits of teas as well as any side effects of consuming teas.
 The benefits that will be discussed include weight management, cancer-preventive effects, reduced risk of diabetes as well as bone healthLet’s discuss!

 The Discussion